Before submitting a Surplus Request form, it is the responsibility of the department submitting the form to ensure:

 Microtome blades

 SWAP does not accept microtome blades, or microtomes that contain a blade.
-The blades should be removed, secured, and disposed of through the Office of Biological Safety (OBS).
+See “Sharps”.

 Paint, paint-related material